OTRF/Blog-Website/docs/_posts/2021-06-22-ossem_generation_xpath_queries.md

 **b) Identify data entities**

 After understanding the context provided by an event log, we can categorize the metadata that it provides.
 For example, in event 4656, there is information about a `user` requesting access to an `object`.
-These two elements identified in the event are what we call entities and as we also mentioned before, an object can represent multiple things.
-Therefore, we can easily document more than 2 entities in this event.
+These two elements identified in the event are what we call `entities`.
+As we mentioned before, an object can represent multiple things, therefore we can easily document more than 2 entities in this event.

 **c) Identify relationships among data entities**

-Based on the previous section, we can now identify the activity that connects our entities.
+Based on the previous sections, we can now identify the activity that connects our entities.
 The main entity performing the action would be the `source` while the other one is the `target`.
 In event 4656, the `user` is the `source` meanwhile `file`, `Windows registry`, and `process` would be considered `targets`.
 Finally, the action of `requesting access` would be the `relationship`.

 ![](assets/images/blog/ossem_creating_xpath_queries/2021-06-22_01_relationships_among_entities.png)

 # What Can We Do with All this Information?

 There are several things you can do with the research shared through OSSEM DM.
-The example we are covering in this post is related to the creation of Windows Event XPath queries to create custom filters and explore Windows security events.
-You might be asking yourself how this is possible from YAML files.
+The example we are covering in this post is related to the creation of `Windows Event XPath queries` to create custom filters and explore Windows security events.
+You might be asking yourself, *how is this possible from YAML files?*.
 We carefully worked on the schema of each relationship in the project to allow the output of the research to be in different formats.
 For example, XML.

-## Can't You Filter Events via Event Viewer?
+## Can't We Filter Events via EventViewer Already?

 Yes, but there are some limitations when trying to do it all only via the main UI filters.
 There are some additional options that could help you to customize your searching.
-Let's walk through an example of how to filter events via Event Viewer:
+Let's walk through an example of how to filter events via EventViewer:
+* Explore events via EventViewer
+* Filter relevant telemetry

-**a) Exploring Events via Event Viewer**
+**a) Explore events via EventViewer**

-If you open Event Viewer and go to `Windows Logs` > `Security`, you can see different event logs such as `4688`, `4656`, and `5156`.
+If you open EventViewer and go to `Windows Logs` > `Security`, you can see different event logs such as `4688`, `4656`, and `5156`.

 ![](assets/images/blog/ossem_creating_xpath_queries/2021-06-22_02_event_viewer_application.png)

-**b) Filtering relevant telemetry**
+**b) Filter relevant telemetry**

 If you did not know, when you select the option to filter the current log, there are two ways to do this.
 One is named `Filter` and the other one `XML`.
 When you use the `Filter` option, the application will automatically create an `XPath query` that you can see if you switch the filter option to `XML`.
 Let's use this basic filter to only show events of `EventID` 4656.
 The difference between `Filter` and `XML` is that with `XML` we have more freedom to search for patterns in the event that go beyond the `EventID`, `Event Level`, `Task Category` and even `Event Sources`.
 With `XML`, you can access the `EventData` node of the XML representation of the security event.